NineOfGaming/millomod/README.md

 ```

 ## Notice
+This is a fork, please do not bother the original creator about stuff on this repository.

+## Notice (from the original repository)

 MilloMod was made for personal use.
 People have asked for this mod- if you have any suggestions or bug reports, please message `@im.endersaltz` on discord.

 I ain't responsible.